Nanshu Lu: Education

-She did postdoctoral work at the University of Illinois at Urbana–Champaign where she was a Beckman Postdoctoral Fellow from 2009-2011, working with John A. Rogers.
+She did postdoctoral work at the University of Illinois at Urbana–Champaign where she was a Beckman Postdoctoral Fellow from 2009 to 2011, working with John A. Rogers.

 Career

 Lu joined the Aerospace Engineering and Engineering Mechanics (ASE/EM) department at the University of Texas at Austin in 2011.
 There she leads the Lu Research Group in studying stretchable materials with bio-integrated electronics.

 Research

 Lu has been recognized for her work on the “Flexoelectricity of Nanomaterials on Deformable Substrates.”
 By enhancing electromechanical coupling at a nanoscale level using flexoelectricity, mechanical action can be transformed into electrical impulses.